vector-of-bool/bpt/docs/guide/design.rst

 identical set of options.
 Additionally, when DDS compiles a dependency tree, every library in that dependency tree will be compiled with an identical set of options.
 Refer to the :doc:`toolchains` page for more information.

+Currently, the only exception to this rules is for flags that control compiler
+warnings: Dependencies will be compiled without adding any warnings flags, while the main project will be compiled with warnings enabled by default.